Drupal

 Hello world!

 One of Drupal’s strengths is its international popularity.
 Drupalists from around the world take advantage of a central translation platform that makes it possible – and easy – to expand and improve Drupal’s user interface.
-Some 65 well-maintained languages are available and the Drupal project likes to point out that it recognises 228 countries, more than even the international community does.
+Some 65 well-maintained languages are available and the Drupal project likes to point out that it recognises 228 countries, more than even the United Nations do.

 Use Cases and Dissemination

 Drupal is rarely used to just deliver static websites, though it is capable of doing just that, too.
-It is typical for Drupal implementations to be demanding, highly dynamic platforms with a high degree of user-generated content.
+It is typical for Drupal implementations to be demanding, highly dynamic platforms, often (but not necessarily) with a high degree of user-generated content.
 Drupal is popular for government and administrative websites directed at citizen participation, media concerns, NGOs, and Universities.

 This strength is shown in the implementation of the Drupal project’s own infrastructure: Unlike some other projects, Drupal.org does not rely on external forums or ticketing systems; it is entirely built on Drupal itself.